destination-earth-digital-twins/DE330_Training_2024/Exercises/Develop/Add_a_task/solution/README.md

-#  One way for solution
+#  One solution

-The give file `gribls.py` suggests one way to implement the task.
-The way to test it on atos is to run it as a stand alone task
+The given file `gribls.py` suggests one way to implement the task.
+Copy the file to the `deode/tasks` directory and run it as a stand alone task.

 ```
 task="gribls"